zacmoss/laravel-event-poster/README.md

 Show number of people currently rsvp'd for an event / Add find a friend and add friend functionality / Find friend for the time being would just match first name and last name or username? email? / Add 'quick adds' functionality for admins and partners.
-Could hard set a city / address / date for adding multiple events more quickly.
+Could hard set a city / address / date for adding multiple events more quickly. / What's Poppin - Pick a day and show an ordered list of events by how many people are rsvp'd